JohDonald/SARCOS-problem/README.md

 # SARCOS Problem

+Here we build 4 ML algorithms (Linear Regression, K-Nearest Neighbours, Random Forest and Gaussain Process) from scratch (i.e. without the use of machine learning libraries) and apply them to the sarcos dataset.

 ## Intro
 The SARCOS data relates to an inverse dynamics problem which uses kinematic measurements to calculate the joint torques in a rigid body, Faber, Soest and Kistemaker (2018).
 In this specific case the data is given in a 21-dimensional space (containing: Position, velocity and acceleration for 7 degrees of freedom) with the output data being the torque of one motor of a robotic arm, hence the data contains 22 features and 44,484 exemplars, gaussianprocess.org (2006).